junaid-muhammad/hcana/README.md

 [Hall C](http://www.jlab.org/Hall-C/) at [JLab](http://www.jlab.org/).
-It is being developed to replace the historical Hall C analyzer, ENGINE, which was written in Fortran. hcana will be the package used to analyze Hall C date in the 12 GeV era. hcana is being written in C++, using the CERN ROOT framework.  hcana is an extension to the Hall A analyzer, PODD.
+It is being developed to replace the historical Hall C analyzer, ENGINE, which was written in Fortran. hcana will be the package used to analyze Hall C data in the 12 GeV era. hcana is being written in C++, using the CERN ROOT framework.  hcana is an extension to the Hall A analyzer, PODD.

 NOTE: In the process of retrieving the hcana source code, a copy of the Hall A PODD package will be downloaded.
 The version of PODD included has been slightly modified for use with hcana.
-For an official version of PODD, see the [ROOT/C++ Analyzer for Hall A](http://hallaweb.jlab.org/podd/) page.
+For an official version of PODD, see the [ROOT/C++ Analyzer for Hall A](https://redmine.jlab.org/projects/podd/wiki) page.

 Downloading
 -----------